rseal/GnuRadar/readme.txt

 1. From the root project directory:
    a. git submodule init
    b. git submodule update
-   c. cd deps/hdf5r, login as root, run "waf install_headers".
-   d. cd deps/clp, login as root, run "waf install_headers".

 Primary installation:

-1. Configure build system as <user> : "waf configure"
+1. Configure build system as <user> : "waf configure build -j<num_processors+1>"
-2. Install headers as <root>        : "waf install_headers"
-3. Build project as <user>          : "waf build -j<num_threads>"
-4. Install executables as <root>    : "waf install"
+2. Install executables as <root>    : "waf install"

 The following steps only need to be executed once:

-5. Install user configuration file as <user> : "waf setup_user"
+3. Install user configuration file as <user> : "waf setup_user"
-6. Add each user to the "usrp" group for device access permission :
+4. Add each user to the "usrp" group for device access permission :
    a. groupadd usrp
    b. gpasswd -a <username> usrp

-Developer Notes:

-Use "waf install_symlinks" to setup a link to header files in /usr/local/include/gnuradar.

 Networking Notes: